-- High crude protein content of forages
+- High crude protein content of forages.

-- Various combinations of the above factors resulting in low blood Mg or Ca
+- Various combinations of the above factors resulting in low blood Mg or Ca.

-Treatment options are available, but effectiveness depends on the clinical stage when administered.
+Treatment options are available, but effectiveness depends on the clinical stage when it is administered.
 If treatment is started one or two hours after clinical signs develop, the results are usually a quick recovery.
 Treatment is not effective if delayed until the coma stage.
 Grass tetany can be treated with an intravenous dextrose-based commercial preparation of magnesium and calcium purchased from a local veterinarian.

 Remember cattle are more susceptible to grass tetany in the spring with weather events increasing risk.
 Determine and implement prevention practices, monitor cattle for symptoms, and treat as soon as possible according to a protocol developed with your veterinarian.